Ahrefs vs Semrush — Which Should You Use?

 In Ahrefs, the domain traffic value is displayed as part of a domain overview report

-Domain analysis being carried out using Semrush
+Performing domain analysis using Semrush

 Domain analysis being performed in Semrush